 A combination of nutmeg and clove can substitute cinnamon as well.
 In this case, use ⅛ teaspoon of nutmeg and ⅛ teaspoon of clove to substitute 1 teaspoon of cinnamon.

+Do you know mace and nutmeg share some similarities?
 While nutmeg is the ground from the seed of nutmeg fruit, mace is its shell.
 It also has a sweet and earthy flavor, yet it is less sweet than nutmeg.
 It is also spicy and pungy, which is similar to cinnamon.

 Some people say that mace’s taste is closer to cinnamon than nutmeg.
 Its taste is often described as an intersection between cinnamon and pepper.
 Since mace is quite peppery, it is better used to substitute cinnamon in savory dishes.